speice-io/isomorphic-rust/README.md

 # Electron applications in Rust

+It's 2020, and a lot has changed.

+- With the advent of Webpack 5, the previous issues with using WASM in Electron have been vanquished.
+I can only assume some form of sorcery was involved.
+All examples have been updated to use the new version.
+- `wasm32-unknown-unknown` targets are enabled for stable Rust
+- The previous [`percy`](https://github.com/chinedufn/percy) example has been removed.
+While work continues on the project, there haven't been any releases.
+- A new framework [`seed`](https://github.com/seed-rs/seed) as been added as an example.

 Each app is a starter example, and can be run with `yarn install && yarn start`.

-`stdweb` and `yew` examples currently don't run.